-Newman, a Democrat, was the representative for Virginia's 15th congressional district from 1849 to 1851.
+Newman was the representative for Virginia’s 15th congressional district and was a Democrat.
+He served from 1849 to 1851.

 From May 1850 to Jun 1850, Newman missed 2 of 2 roll call votes, which is 100.0%.
 This is much worse than the median of 21.1% among the lifetime records of representatives serving in Jun 1850.
 The chart below reports missed votes over time.